-Eventually, the great band Twentieth Century Rebels evolved from this scene, with Raf choosing to form a super-group, One Love, with Tony Campbell, O.J., Charles Sinclair, Bobby Ruglass and a young Michael McClarty.
+Eventually, the great band Twentieth Century Rebels evolved from this scene, playing importannt Toronto venues and releasing a popular EP Rebelution.
+The band eventually came to an end, with Raf choosing to form an ambitious super-group, One Love, featuring the outstanding talents of Tony Campbell, O.J., Charles Sinclair, Bobby Ruglass and a young Michael McClarty.
 Touring Quebec during the years of Rene Levesque's leadership, when Canadian revolutionary thought was at its peak, the band's liberating reggae message galvanized the Quebecois.

 The demands of the road life became too stressful, however, so Raf began to concentrate on local work in Toronto, backing visiting Jamaican artists with the bands Livestock and Hit Squad.
 In the mid-eighties, while nurturing Andru Branch's Halfway Tree project, he joined Boncongonistas.
-Originally formed to study African music, the band soon became a popular dance hall / hip hop attraction with the addition of Mister Metro, Devon Martin, Crash Morgan and putting Raffa on lead vocals.
-ONE LOVE
+Originally formed to study African music, the band soon became a popular dance hall / hip hop attraction with the addition of Mister Metro, Devon Martin, Crash Morgan and the chance for Raffa to come to the front of the stage on lead vocals.

 As a friend and adviser to the community, he laid up many riches in Heaven, though very few here on earth.
-He always had an eye on the universal truths, practised humane judgement, reminded us of the context of our shared spiritual journey and quoted the profound teachings of His Majesty King Haile Selassie I, known as the King of Kings, the Lord of Lords and The Conquering Lion Of The Tribe of Judah aka Rastafari, and his musical disciples.
+He always had an eye on the universal truths, practised humane judgement, reminding us constantly of the heroic context of our shared spiritual journey and quoting the profound teachings of His Majesty King Haile Selassie I, known as the King of Kings, the Lord of Lords and The Conquering Lion Of The Tribe of Judah aka Rastafari, and all of his musical disciples.

 While staying loyal to his friends, his philosophy and his family, Raffa also lived through some extremely difficult days.
-Eviction, financial disappointments, the heart-breaking loss of his son Sealand in 2010, a debilitating injury in a hit and run accident and rejection by many of his peers and the pain of his illness would have crippled the faith and powers of any lesser mortal.
+Eviction, financial disappointments, the heart-breaking loss of his son Sealand in 2010, a debilitating injury in a hit and run accident and mean-spirited rejection by many of his peers.
+The pain of his illness and circumstances would have crippled the faith and powers of any lesser mortal.
 It is part of his legacy that he remained strong in performance and dignity until the end.
-I last heard him singing at the Cadillac Lounge in April the Delroy Wilson classic: "They're trying to conquer me / they never will conquer me."
+I last heard him sing at the Cadillac Lounge in April roaring out the Delroy Wilson classic: "They're trying to conquer me / they never will conquer me."

 While his memory is still fresh in our minds, let us turn to his finer thoughts and cherish his example so that we can continue to live upfull and strong, and carry his lessons forward into the future.
 Go in blessings my brother, Paul Anthony White, aka Raffa Dean.